alzotov/zus-parcing-test/README.md

 # zus-parcing-test

-Applicatin requires:
+Application requires:

-Redis, easiest ways to install is on Docker: https://redis.io/docs/install/install-stack/docker/
+Redis, the easiest ways to install is on Docker: https://redis.io/docs/install/install-stack/docker/